-In the same way you track key performance indicators (KPIs) for written content, you need to produce, release, then review your video’s engagement data to justify your investment in video and to understand how well you are performing.
+In the same way you track key performance indicators (KPIs) for written content, you need to produce, release, then review your video’s engagement data to justify your investment in video and to understand how well you’re performing.

 We’ll get into video performance in more depth later on, but here’s an overview of some metrics you should track for each video campaign you release:

-This step in your video marketing strategy is to determine how you’ll collect this critical information (usually done with the help of an online video platform of your choice).
+This step in your video marketing strategy is to determine how you’ll collect this critical information (usually done with the help of the online video platform of your choice).

 Once you have a set strategy, you’ll be able to see how your video content aligns with your business objectives and start using assets more effectively.